Roof maintenance sagging

 How can I tell if my roof is sagging?

-Common signs of roof sagging include visible dips or depressions in the roof surface, cracked or separated shingles, and doors/windows that no longer close properly.
+Symptoms of a sagging roof include visible dips or depressions in the roof surface, cracks or splits in the roofing materials, and doors or windows that no longer close properly.

 Connect with certified professionals in your area